geshijoker/VA-File/README.md

 * number of dimensions range from 3 to 40

 # result
-The implementation details and comparison with R*-tree is in _report.pdf_
+The implementation details and comparison with R*-tree is in [va-file.pdf](https://github.com/geshijoker/VA-File/blob/master/va-file.pdf)